 READ TIME: 3mins

-Directors may choose a liquidation process to close their limited company with shareholder approval. (also named winding up a company).
+It is a process to close their limited company with shareholder approval. (also named winding up a company).

 The company ceases business and employing individuals.
 The company no longer exists once removed (‘struck off’) from the companies register at Companies House.